 I began pondering over this statement after witnessing a heated debate between friends one night.
-A couple of them were passionate about their side of the argument that life was indeed unfair and that we’re all merely pawns being moved around by powerful external forces on the chessboard of life.
+A couple of them were passionate about their side of the argument that life was indeed unfair and that we’re all merely pawns being moved around on the chessboard of life.

-While I didn’t rebuke their reasoning straightaway, a big part of me sensed that there was some degree of fallacy in their argument.
-During those moments, when the two opposing sides of my posse of intellectuals battled, I decided to temporarily shelf the issue so that I could reflect on it later.
+While I didn’t rebuke their reasoning straightaway, a big part of me sensed that there was a degree of fallacy in their argument.
+Instead of sharing my half-baked views, I shelfed the issue so that I could reflect on it later.

 Why do some people have it easier than others?
 Why are some lucky folks born into wealth while others into abject poverty?
 Why do people contract fatal illnesses or die tragically, while others live long and healthy lives?

 When we’re steeped in physical reality, where we can only observe the surface of things, it will be evident that life is governed by scientific laws and principles.
 For example, the principle of the food chain determines the hunters and who gets hunted.
 Or the cycle of life that guarantees that every entity that exists goes through a the process of birth, aging and death.

 Even within our own society, we have created political and economic infrastructures that could deeply impact our fates.
 A capitalist society breeds a distinct hierarchy of the rich, middle-class and the poor, and a potential inequality in the distribution of wealth.
 A corrupt government is capable of misusing power to take away our rights and create policies that make our lives tougher and inconvenient.